 Technicians require medical, administrative, and customer service skills.
-In addition to behind-the-counter tasks (e.g. mixing, compounding, and dispensing of prescription drugs), pharmacy technicians complete numerous tasks throughout their shift that require interacting with patients.
+In addition to behind-the-counter tasks (e.g. mixing, compounding, and dispensing of prescription drugs), pharmacy technicians complete numerous tasks throughout their shift that require interacting with patients including the following:

 Pharmacy technicians are essential in making the pharmacy run smoothly by keeping it sterile and orderly.
 They also often assist in completing inventory control and ensuring correct labeling and appropriate storage for medications.
 As many pharmacies are open weekends and evenings, a pharmacy technician’s work schedule may vary from a typical 9-5 in order to accommodate operating hours.
 Plus, the demand for pharmacy techs is high in order to fill those extended days with qualified professionals.

 Typically, pharmacy technicians receive formal training from an accredited institution such as Arizona College.
 All pharmacy technician students must obtain their trainee license prior to starting the externship portion of our program.